-The Mathematics Department provides a stimulating and challenging curriculum for students with a wide range of mathematical backgrounds.
+The Mathematics Department provides a stimulating and challenging curriculum for students with various mathematical backgrounds.
 Instead of focusing solely on content coverage as a gauge for success, teachers emphasize building confidence and accuracy of computation when problem-solving.
-Through this approach, we strive to cultivate confident, lifelong learners who are grounded in sound math fluency and have strong problem-solving skills when they enter college.
+Through this approach, we strive to cultivate confident, lifelong learners with sound math fluency and problem-solving skills when they enter college.
 All students taking a math class are expected to have a calculator for use in the classroom and on their homework.
-Students who do not have their own calculator at the beginning of the year will be able to purchase one through the School store during the first week of classes.
+Students who do not have their calculator at the beginning of the year can purchase one through the School store during the first week of classes.